IntelliTect-Samples/EWU-CSCD379-2023-Spring/Lectures.md

 ## Week 7
 ### Lecture 13.
 5/16:
+- Classes in C#/Java and TS/JS
 - Redirecting root on API to the Wordle site
-- Word of the day controller
+- Word of the day controller and tests
+- Handling multi-threading issues with creating the word of the day.

+### Lecture 14.
+5/18:
 - Service mocks in .NET
 - Parsing query parameters to determine game type
 - Load Word of the day in App
 - Integration testing

-### Lecture 14.
-5/18:
 - Responsive Design Patterns
 - IsOnline flag
 - Client unit testing